-If you were browsing the Web looking for a site that offers you information on equipment leasing or business loans, you might immediately notice just how different each site appears.
+If you were browsing the internet looking for a site that offers you information on equipment leasing or business loans, you might immediately notice just how different each site looks.
 From there, you might justify contacting one company with these services over another due to how confident you were in the information provided.
-This demonstrates just how powerful and important a website is to creating Web traffic and generating business leads.
+This demonstrates just how powerful and important a small business website is to creating web traffic and generating business leads.

-As a business owner yourself, you should keep your website in top shape at all times and ensure your products or services are being featured in the best light possible.
+As a business owner yourself, you should keep your small business website in tip-top shape at all times and ensure your products or services are being featured in the best light possible.
 Even if you have a small budget or little experience optimizing websites, there are several things you can do now to make your site more streamlined.

-In the process, you could see more site visits and interest in your company.
-Here are six items you can work on right away:
+In the process, you might see more site visits and interest in your company.
+Here are six items you should work on right away:

-The biggest thing to keep in mind is that viewers should be able to interact with your website easily.
+- Make it user-friendly – The biggest thing to keep in mind with your small business website is that viewers should be able to interact with it easily.
 If there are dead links or a ton of pop-ups, then people could be turned away immediately.
 Use bright, solid colors and create a layout that simplifies everything on the screen.
 Provide a help page or FAQ list to inform and educate potential customers on your products or services.

-Too much information is never a good thing.
+- Limit clutter – Too much information is never a good thing.
 Though including advertisements and flashy graphics may seem like a good idea, for the most part, they actually distract from your website’s purpose.
-Simplify every paragraph or phrase to its most significant meaning.
+Simplify every paragraph or phrase to its most significant message.
 Use logos and pictures only when necessary and try to keep viewers’ eyes on single topics.